 Wicker Manufacturer’s Labels

-Not only can they tell you approximately when a piece was made, but frequently the city and state location of the manufacturing company was also on the label.
-So you can often tell when the piece was made judging by the location of the company.
+Not only can the wicker manufacturer’s labels tell you approximately when a piece was made, but frequently the city and state location of the manufacturing company was also on the label.

 To give you an idea of how to date by label for example, the most famous and long-standing pillar of the wicker furniture industry was the Heywood-Wakefield Company.

-But did you know that the Heywood-Wakefield started out in the mid-1800s as the Wakefield Rattan Company (1855-1897) and the Heywood Brothers & Company (1868-1897)?
+But did you know that the Heywood-Wakefield started out in the mid-1800s as the Wakefield Rattan Company (1855-1897) and then became the Heywood Brothers & Company (1868-1897)?

 Then when they merged in 1897, the name changed to the Heywood Brothers & Wakefield Company (1897-1921).